-- Priority will be given to proposals in which representatives from the targeted rural schools/districts and underperforming school(s) or district(s) are involved in the development of the collaborative effort. - 3.
-Priority will be given to proposals that demonstrate the institution's commitment to develop state-of-the-art programs evidenced by a commitment to change ongoing academic programs at the institution as a result of the Center's work.
-Innovative programs should include appropriate faculty and personnel from other departments, as well as Education. - 4.
+- Development of a Center of Excellence for Growing Teachers into Leaders through individualized practical coaching model and training in science of reading and fundamental reading principles to improve students learning outcomes.
+Priority will be given to proposals that have a wellestablished candidate pool including minority educators. - Priority will be given to proposals in which representatives from the targeted rural schools/districts and underperforming school(s) or district(s) are involved in the development of the collaborative effort. - 3.
+Priority will be given to proposals that demonstrate the institution's commitment to develop state-of-the-art programs, evidenced by a commitment to change ongoing academic programs at the institution as a result of the Center's work.
+Innovative programs should include appropriate faculty and personnel from other departments in addition to Education. - 4.
 Priority will be given to proposals that demonstrate a commitment to a program focused on the Center's area of expertise and aligned with South Carolina College and Career Ready Standards (https://ed.sc.gov/instruction/standards-learning/). - 5.
 Priority will be given to partnerships between multiple institutions across all sectors.
-Additional consideration which will enhance the proposal's competitiveness for funding will be given to partnerships involving the private sector, other schools and/or districts, business and industry, and members of the community.
+Additional consideration, which will enhance the proposal's competitiveness for funding, will be given to partnerships involving the private sector, other schools and/or districts, business and industry, and members of the community.
 The proposal narrative must describe the collaboration and the previous planning activities between the institution and the major stakeholders.
-A discussion of the clearly defined roles of all of the project's partners (P-20) must be included. - 6.
-Priority will be given to proposals which have a clear evaluation and assessment protocol with leading indicators of progress, which would facilitate dissemination and replication of successful strategies, programs, or incentives, and show student improvement. - 7.
+A discussion of the clearly defined roles of all of the project's partners (P-20) must be included. - Priority will be given to proposals which have a clear evaluation and assessment protocol with leading indicators of progress, which would facilitate dissemination and replication of successful strategies, programs, or incentives, and show student improvement. - 7.
 Priority will also be given to proposals that draw upon the higher education institution's demonstrated faculty strength and experience as well as the ability to research and modify plans and deliverables based on data in relevant program areas.
-This experience can be demonstrated through a brief description of such evidence as: - Quality of faculty as indicated by publications, presentations, P-12 service, consultations, and other experience; - Institutional support for the program as indicated by letters of support from chief academic officers, deans, and department heads; budget, faculty time, facilities, and equipment allocations; special programmatic initiatives, etc.; - Previous successful collaborative efforts with major education stakeholders in related program areas; - 8.
-Finally, priority will be based on the likelihood that the program, if funded, will have a lasting impact on P-20 education in the State.
+This experience can be demonstrated through a brief description of such evidence as: - Quality of faculty as indicated by publications, presentations, P-12 service, consultations, and other experience;

+Institutional support for the program as indicated by letters of support from chief academic officers, deans, and department heads; budget, faculty time, facilities, and equipment allocations;

+special programmatic initiatives, etc.;

+• Previous successful collaborative efforts with major education stakeholders in related program areas;

+8. Finally, priority will be based on the likelihood that the program, if funded, will have a lasting impact on P-20 education in the State.